Billiam/cncjs-pendant-streamdeck/README.md

 * Mobile web support
 * Arbitrary grid dimensions for web version
 * Excessively customizable
-* Execute actions on press, release, or button hold
+* Execute one or more actions on press, release, and/or button hold
 * Up to 6 axes
 * Lots of included icons, or add your own
 * Display and animate gcode
-* Manage alarms, hold, and pause events (like gcode or macro-triggered toolchanges)
+* Manage alarms, hold, and pause events (like macro-triggered tool changes)

 ## Button customization